ksharindam/pypicview/README.md

 Or
   `pypicview image.jpg`
 If you want to run this program without/before installing, then
-Open terminal and change directory to ankita-master and run
+Open terminal and change directory to pypicview-master and run
   `./pyPicView`
 Or
   `./pyPicView image.jpg`